September seasonal fish of the delightfully splendid kind.

 The first one we need to talk about is hake!

-There’s been plenty of them, and they haven’t been expensive.
-Fishing has been very close to shore, and the hake this year have been unbelievably well-fed.
-Beautiful, thick hake give a really high yield – something everyone loves.
-So you should definitely get hake onto the menu right now and keep them there all the way through October.
+There's been plenty of them, and they haven't been expensive.
+Fishing has been very close to shore, and the shark this year has been unbelievably well-fed.
+Beautiful, thick hake give a really high yield — something everyone loves.
+So you should definitely get on the menu right now and keep them there all the way through October.

 Plaice

-It’s a different story with our beloved plaice!
+It's a different story with our beloved beach!

-It’s a different story with our beloved plaice!
-They’re in season, and they’re beautifully fat from the West Coast – but expensive!
+It's a different story with our beloved beach!
+They're in season, and they're beautifully fat from the West Coast — but expensive!
 Absurdly expensive, in fact.
 Plaice fillet No. 2 is almost unaffordable right now.
-And while we’re happy to apologise on nature’s behalf, that doesn’t really help.
-There just aren’t that many plaice being caught these years in the North Sea – and when we say the North Sea, we mean the entire North Sea, not just the Danish waters.
+A on nature's behalf, that doesn't really help.
+Ne.

 It's not unusual for plaice stocks to fluctuate a lot — we've mentioned this before in our Updates — but the fact that there are virtually no plaice being caught inshore in the German, Belgian, Dutch, or Danish part of the North Sea is unusual.

 The reasons are many.
-Fishing with beam trawls and bottom trawls in vulnerable coastal habitats is certainly one of them, but the fishery isn’t solely to blame.
-There are also excessive discharges of nitrogen and other pollutants – which aren’t even factored into official assessments of the sea’s health, even though they are measured.
-Add to that seals and cormorants – both protected – that also love a good plaice.
+Fishing with beam trawls and bottom trawls in vulnerable coastal habitats is certainly one of them, but the fishery isn't solely to blame.
+There are also excessive discharges of nitrogen and other pollutants — which aren't even factored into official assessments of their health, even though they are measured.
+Add to that seals and cormorants — both protected — that also love a good plaque.

-So it’s the same culprits we keep talking about, not just fishing.
-The fact is you need to go far offshore to find large concentrations of plaice, and that limits fishing opportunities – whether stocks are on an upswing or a downswing.
-Right now, we’re in a downswing, though the species is still classified as “Least Concern” by the IUCN, the lowest threat category a species can have.
+So it's the same culprits we keep talking about, not just fishing.
+Fact is you need to go far offshore to find large concentrations of plaice, and that limits fishing opportunities — whether stocks are on an upswing or a downswing.
+Rightfully now, we're in a downswing, although the species is still classified as “Least Concern” by the IUCN, the lowest threat category a species can have.

-Our advice: keep plaice on the menu through to November.
-They’re delicious, and we expect prices will gradually drop to a more reasonable level during August.
+Our advice: keep it on the menu through November.
+They're delicious, and we expect prices will gradually drop to a more reasonable level during August.

 Mackerel